 As your annual OE comes to a close, you may find that you have a few changes or corrections to make to employee elections.
-You can make these changes quickly by initiating an Administrative Change.
+You can make these changes quickly by making a correction.

 Some scenarios to guide you through common changes and corrections to the employee’s enrolled products: